Use of taxes to control the economy

 Impact of taxes on demand and economic activity

-Proper management of tax levels allows governments to stimulate activity in times of recession and control it during periods of inflationguaranteeing economic balance.
+Proper management of tax levels allows governments to stimulate activity in times of recession and control it during periods of inflation, guaranteeing economic balance.

-Therefore, taxes are a dynamic tool that directly influences macroeconomic health, impacting consumption, investment, and price stability.
+Therefore, taxes are a dynamic tool that directly influences macroeconomic health, impacting consumption, investment and price stability.

-Tax increases during periods of inflation
+Tax increases in periods of inflation

 Balance of production, employment and prices